Gheluvelt Plateau actions, July–August 1917: Infantry organisation

 The leading regiment of an Eingreif division was to advance into the zone of the Stellungsdivision, with its other two regiments moving forward in close support.
 Eingreif divisions were accommodated 10000–12000 yd behind the front line and began their advance to assembly areas in the rückwärtiges Kampffeld, ready to intervene in the Grosskampffeld with an instant-immediate counter-thrust (den sofortigen Gegenstoß).
 Loßberg rejected elastic defence as a tactic in Flanders, because there was little prospect of operational pauses between British attacks given that the British had so much artillery and ammunition.
 A trench garrison which retired, quickly became disorganised and could not counter-attack, losing the sector and leaving the flanks of neighbouring formations in the air.
-Loßberg ordered that the front line was be fought for at all costs, with immediate counter-attacks to recapture lost sectors.
+Loßberg ordered that the front line was to be fought for at all costs, with immediate counter-attacks to recapture lost sectors.

 Front line troops were not expected to cling to shelters but leave them as soon as the battle began, moving forward and to the flanks, to avoid artillery-fire and to counter-attack.
 German infantry equipment had recently been improved by the arrival of 36 MG 08/15 machine-guns (tactical equivalent of the British Lewis gun) per regiment.
 The Trupp of eight men was augmented by a MG 08/15 crew of four men, to become a Gruppe, the Trupp becoming a Stoßtrupp.
 The extra fire power provided German infantry with more means for fire and manoeuvre tactics; 60 per cent of the front line garrison were formed into Stoßtrupps and the other 40 per cent were concentrated in Stoßgruppen, in the forward battle zone.
 The Albrechtstellung contained 80 per cent of the Stoßkompanien and Stoßbatallione in divisional reserve and the Eingreif division (composed of Stoß formations), was based in the rear positions.